thefalc/snowflake-skyflow-detokenization/README.md

   * `VAULT_ID` - Your Skyflow Vault ID.
 Found on your Vault Details page.
   * `VAULT_URL` - Your Skyflow Vault URL.
 Found on your Vault Details page.

-#### Set environment variables
-The import data script and demo application need environment variables for your VAULT_ID, VAULT_URL, and SERVICE_ACCOUNT_KEY.

-1. From the vault details modal, copy the Vault ID.
-1. In your terminal, execute `export VAULT_ID=$VAULT_ID` replacing `$VAULT_ID` with the vault ID you copied.
-1. From the vault details modal, copy the Vault URL.
-1. In your terminal, execute `export VAULT_URL=$VAULT_URL` replacing `$VAULT_URL` with the vault URL you copied.
-1. Create a role with a policy for inserting and reading records for the persons table in the vault you created.
-1. Create a service account assigning the role.
-1. Open the downloaded credentials.json file and copy the contents.
-1. In your terminal, execute `export VAULT_URL=$SERVICE_ACCOUNT_KEY_DATA`, replacing `$SERVICE_ACCOUNT_KEY_DATA` with the contents of the credentials.json file you downloaded.

 ## Snowflake external function

 To make use of this function and start retrieving the original sensitive data values from SQL within Snowflake, you need to create an [external function](https://docs.snowflake.com/en/sql-reference/external-functions-introduction.html) in Snowflake that calls this Lambda function.